-The chairman of the Board of directors (the Board), serves on the Audit Committee, but another independent non-executive director acts as chairman thereof.
+The chairman of the Board, serves on the Audit Committee, but another independent non-executive director acts as chairman thereof.
 Given that the Company is a special purpose vehicle incorporated as an Issuer in a securitisation scheme (as regulatory defined), the afore-going is considered acceptable and reasonable.